meraki/dashboard-api-tools/README.md

 * If coming from Meraki's dashboard, please see [these docs](https://docs.ikarem.io/x/be4fBg) for configuring authOptions.

 ## React Hook
-If using React and not using a library such as Redux Toolkit Query, you may find some use in a custom React hook that provides consistent data fetching across components.
+If using React and not using a library such as Redux Toolkit Query that provide hooks for you, you may find some use in a custom React hook that provides consistent data fetching across components.
 ### useApiRequest()
 React hook for interacting with Meraki's public API.
 It is a wrapper around `useState` and `useEffect` and uses `isApiError()` to make API requests and format the responses.